ddev/ddev.com/src/content/blog/ddev-docker-image-maintenance.md

 ### Adding conditional layers in Golang code

-DDEV's golang code adds a few layers to the images at the first `ddev start` on a project.
+DDEV's Golang code adds a few layers to the images at the first `ddev start` on a project.
 You can see all of these consolidated in a project in the `.ddev/.webimageBuild/Dockerfile` (which is not something you will ever change, it's a generated file).
 That's where things like the matching in-container Linux user and group are added, and a few other things.
 You can see how DDEV adds these layers in [WriteBuildDockerfile()](https://github.com/ddev/ddev/blob/c2aca52a18687e678086dd232573cf51914dba56/pkg/ddevapp/config.go#L1113).
 It's unusual to do things with images this way, but some problems do require logic during the Golang processes.

 ## Running and improving the image-based tests